dustinpfister/videoground/README.md

 * R8 - Start and end frame render range feature
 * R9 - Simple 2D canvas rendering, VIDEO.update methods can now return a Promise

-## What the current goals with this project
+## What the current goals with this project ( R10+ )

-Although the simple core set of goals have been accomplished with this project there is still a lot of room for growth.
-So I do have a few plans worked out for additional changes that should happen in the todo list.
-Many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex as I would like to keep this tool rather minimal.
-For now there is just making features that are really truly needed, and making code readability changes.
+Although the simple core set of goals have been accomplished with this project there is still a lot of room for growth, and also a lot of features that are all ready in place should be refined.
+For now in R10 I am to add features that have to do with writing data in general along with the frames.
+The main interest with this is to create audio sample data to use with the aplay command, but this can of course have all kinds of applications beyond that.

 ## Frame by Frame Exporting